International Travel: Before You Go

-- 60 days in advance for international travel to high hazardous destinations
+- 60 days in advance for individual international travel

 Annual Group Travel Deadlines

 - November 1 for travel during Spring Quarter including Spring Break

 - February 1 for travel during Summer Quarter (UPDATE FOR SUMMER 2021 ONLY)

 - May 1 for travel during Fall Quarter

 - October 1 for travel during Winter Quarter including Winter Break

 It is recommended that travelers submit packets early to allow additional time for internal deadlines.
 Please understand this process requires participation on the part of the traveler, department/division and college that is authorizing the trip - therefore, we encourage travelers to start early!
 Please see the Cal Poly International Center Flowchart.